Where Does Motivation Originate?

 - 1 min read

-Why do people jump out of planes, scale walls, climb mountains, challenge and exhaust themselves physically, mentally, and spiritually, without thoughts of monetary riches become teachers, travel to a country to help people who are starving, sick, or without resources, enter a burning building to rescue others defying their instinct of self-preservation, search for a purpose, and quest for their "Why"?
+Why do people jump out of planes, scale cliffs, and climb mountains?
+Participate in activities that are challenging and exhausting, both physically and mentally?
+Why do they, without thoughts of commendations or monetary riches, become teachers, travel to a country to help people who are starving, sick, or without resources, or enter a burning building to rescue others?
+Why do we search for a purpose and quest for our "Why"?

-The answer is more felt than understood and is discovered in the feeling itself.
-Some activities allow us to glimpse this feeling, which can be identified when one becomes so focused that one taps into a universal consciousness.
+The answer is more felt than understood and can be discovered in the way we live.
+Some activities allow us a glimpse of this feeling, which can be identified when we become so focused that we tap into what has been described as a universal consciousness.

 We refer to this as being "in a (the) zone" or "in the moment."
-In the moment, there is no judgment, and time becomes relevant.
-All you have experienced in life is, in effect, in the moment, and everything you experience in the moment will be with you forever.
+In the moment, there is no judgment, and time is relative.
+All you have experienced in life is, in effect, and everything you experience in the moment will be with you forever.

 The answer is "The Undeniable Drive".
-"The Undeniable Drive" is the instinct to survive and the will to live.
+"The Undeniable Drive" is the instinct to survive (self-preservation) and the essential to connect with life (spirit to live).
 (This may be akin to the Chinese philosophy of Yin and Yang.)

 sean corvelle